Οι σημαντικότερες ειδήσεις

 100 days to the European elections.
 EP Press Service organises a technical briefing for media on how to cover the 6-9 June European elections.
 It will include information on the Elections Press Tool Kit, “unfinished business” and first milestones of the next legislature, “What Europe Does For Me” database, European election data and the election days and night (Thursday at 11.00).

-Press briefing.
-The EP Press Service will hold a press briefing on the week's activities at 11.00 on Monday (Anna Politkovskaya room, press centre, Brussels).
+Pre-session press briefing.
+The EP’s Press Service will hold a press briefing with the Parliament’s political group spokespersons at 11.00 on Friday (Anna Politkovskaya room, press centre, Brussels).